Cocaine Detox: Get Assistance Now

 Certain phases of cocaine detox require different remedies to provide relief.
 The following section contains an example of the cocaine detoxification timeline.

-Some Forms of Medicaid Accepted for Addiction Treatment
+Many Forms of Insurance Accepted for Treatment at Icarus

 Cocaine Detoxification Timeline